Winter isn’t just cold and uncomfortable for many of us. It can also put our health at risk.

 - Do something to relieve daily stress; try yoga, meditation, tai chi, a daily walk or anything that relaxes you.

 We usually think of allergies as a spring, summer or fall sort of problem, but they can bother you in the winter too.
-Most are caused by indoor allergens like dust mites, pet dander, mold, fireplace smoke and certain fabrics like wool.
+Moreover, most are caused by indoor allergens like dust mites, pet dander, mold, fireplace smoke and certain fabrics like wool.
 The symptoms are similar to those that accompany most allergies and include:

 - Sneezing and runny nose